-Vitamin K is important for blood clotting, bone health, and more.
+Vitamin K is important for blood clotting and bone health.
 The main symptom of a vitamin K deficiency is excessive bleeding.
 Conditions that can lead to a deficiency include celiac disease and cystic fibrosis.

 According to the